BY ARTHUR MILLER

 DIRECTED BY SEAN TURNER

-Following the critically acclaimed, sell-out world premiere at The Old Red Lion in 2015, Arthur Miller’s first ever play, No Villain, is preparing for a UK Tour.
-Directed by Sean Turner, with design by Max Dorey, lighting design by Jack Weir and sound design by Richard Melkonian, the cast will include David Bromley as ‘Abe Simon’, Nesba Crenshaw as ‘Esther Simon’, Kenneth Jay as ‘Grandpa Barnett’, Steven Omer as ‘Roth/Dawson/Man’, and George Turvey as ‘Ben Simon’.
+Following the critically acclaimed, sell-out world premiere at The Old Red Lion in 2015, Arthur Miller’s first ever play, No Villain, then went on a UK tour.
+Directed by Sean Turner, with design by Max Dorey, lighting design by Jack Weir and sound design by Richard Melkonian, the cast included David Bromley as ‘Abe Simon’, Nesba Crenshaw as ‘Esther Simon’, Kenneth Jay as ‘Grandpa Barnett’, Steven Omer as ‘Roth/Dawson/Man’, and George Turvey as ‘Ben Simon’.

 Over six days during spring break 1936 at the University of Michigan, a twenty year old college sophomore wrote his first play, No Villain.
 His aim was to win the prestigious Avery Hopwood award and, more importantly, the $250 prize he needed in order to return to college the following year.
 Miller won the award, and the subsequent one, but the play was never produced.